What I Read in January

 3/5 stars

-• Recommended to me by a book blogger on Instagram who rated the book 5 stars, so I had high hopes for this.
+• This was recommended to me by a book blogger on Instagram who rated the book 5 stars, so I had high hopes for this.
+Ultimately, I liked it but didn’t love it.

 • Spoiler alert: I didn’t love the ending of a friend turning on another. it reminded me of a few true-crime stories that went viral in the media and ended up feeling distasteful to me.